humdrum-tools/humdrum-documentation/guide/ch30/index.md

 the MIDI events in the key of C\# minor; in this case, playing the pitch C will result in a default encoding of B\#.

-The **encode** command provides many additional features that facilitate encoding Humdrum data from a MIDI input device.
+The <span class="tool">encode</span> command provides many additional features that facilitate encoding Humdrum data from a MIDI input device.
 These include setting metronome values, assigning the beat, rearranging the order of signifiers, making global and local substitutions, replaying an interpreted input, defining buffers and string constants, and so on.
-Using the configuration files, users can tailor the **encode** editor to suit specific needs and skills.
+Using the configuration files, users can tailor the <span class="tool">encode</span> editor to suit specific needs and skills.

 ------------------------------------------------------------------------